DEFRA/software-development-standards/docs/standards/local_development_standards.md

 ### A service is simple to start, ideally with a single documented command

-Starting a service, including whatever dependencies it needs should require as few commands as possible.
-Ideally one that command is named consistently across the team's repositories and is stated in the README.
+Starting a service, including whatever dependencies it needs, should require as few commands as possible.
+Ideally one command is named consistently across the team's repositories and is stated in the README.

 If several services are normally run together, there is a documented way to start them all at once.
 That must not become the only way to run any individual service.